cockpit-project/cockpit/doc/protocol.md

  * "version": The version of the protocol.
 Currently zero, and unstable.
  * "channel-seed": A seed to be used when generating new channel ids.
+ * "user": An object containing information about the logged in user.

 This is a single hop message.
 It is never forwarded.